simonmoseley/THM-Writeups/Simple_CTF/SimpleCTF.md

 ![browser3](https://user-images.githubusercontent.com/90977933/134069408-3341c6bc-4c6f-4c0d-b6e0-6f15a557fb7f.png)

-After trying a few times at the login portal.
-I decided to try a different route.
+We dont have a username or anything yet so I decided to try a different route.
 I stop with the web portion here and go to see what I can find with FTP using the anonymous login. (probably should have explored this way first but...)
 After logging I find a directory called pub.